 Planner helps teams organize their work, with the ability to create new plans, organize and assign tasks, set due dates and update status.
 Planner’s visual dashboards and email notifications help keep everyone informed on the overall progress of their initiative.
 Learn more.

-Skype for Business within Outlook on the web allows an Office 365 user the ability to instant message (IM) with other Office 365 users.
+Skype within Outlook on the web allows an Office 365 user the ability to instant message (IM) with other Office 365 users.
 Learn more.